starmaid/pulseofexploration/README.md

 ## Power Consumption Details

+This program barely consumes any resources - 3% normally, 9% during web pulls (once every 5 sec), and maximum 30% load during startup, and maybe 30 Mb RAM.
+WiFi module usage exists, but is low, again only polling by default every 5 seconds.

 WS2812b strip, draws about 55 mA/px

 | Board  | Power Draw with mild load (mA) | Lights you could power through the board with a 2 A Supply |